Boxing career of Manny Pacquiao: Retirement

 On September 19, 2021, Pacquiao announced that he would be running for President of the Philippines in the 2022 Philippine presidential election, after being nominated by a faction of the ruling party PDP-Laban.
 The following day, he indicated his retirement from boxing, telling Toni Gonzaga in an interview: "My boxing career is already over.
 It's done because I've been in boxing for a long time and my family says that it is enough."

 On September 29, 2021, Pacquiao officially announced his retirement from boxing in a post on social media.

+Comeback

+Pacquiao vs. Barrios

+In May 2025, it was announced that Pacquiao would end his nearly four-year retirement with a return bout against Mario Barrios for the WBC welterweight championship on July 19 in Las Vegas.

+On July 19, 2025, the bout between Pacquiao and Barrios ended in a majority draw after 12 competitive rounds.
+One judge scored the contest 115–113 for Barrios, while the other two judges scored it 114–114, allowing Barrios to retain the WBC welterweight title.

 Exhibition bouts

 Pacquiao vs. Salud

 On August 20, 2002, Pacquiao faced former WBA super bantamweight champion Jesus Salud in an exhibition match in Honolulu, as one of the undercard of Gerry Peñalosa vs. Seiji Tanaka.
 Pacquiao defeated Salud in the three-round exhibition match.

 Pacquiao vs. Yoo

 On December 11, 2022, in the Korea International Exhibition Center, Pacquiao fought a 6 round exhibition match against South Korean martial artist, DK Yoo.
 Pacquiao won the exhibition by unanimous decision.